Sgt-Hashtag/fun_ML-algos_from_scratch/README.md

 # kmeans_from_scratch
-Scratch implementation of kmeans in python
+Scratch implementation of algos in python